Skip to content

 AI systems understand businesses through entities, not keywords.
 Your company is an entity.
 Your founder is an entity.
 Your services are entities.
 The relationships between them matter.

-Research from The Digital Bloom found that brand search volume is the strongest predictor of LLM citations.
-The correlation is 0.334.
+Research from The Digital Bloom found that brand search volume is the strongest predictor of LLM citations, with a correlation of 0.334 (The Digital Bloom).
 That is stronger than backlinks or domain authority.
-Sites present on 4 or more platforms are 2.8 times more likely to appear in ChatGPT responses.
+Sites present on 4 or more platforms are 2.8 times more likely to appear in ChatGPT responses (The Digital Bloom).

 Your company name, description, and positioning must be consistent everywhere.
 Your website.
 Your LinkedIn company page.
 Google Business Profile.
 Clutch.
 GoodFirms.
 Every directory where you appear.
 AI systems cross-reference these signals.
 Inconsistency creates confusion.
 Consistency builds trust.